originalgrego/s2-sound-driver-plus/readme.txt

-A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.
+A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis with enhanced sound driver by MainMemory, Clownacy, and ValleyBell.

 To build this, use build.bat if you're a Windows user, or build.sh otherwise.
 The built ROM will be called s2built.bin.